R36 (South Africa): Mpumalanga

-From the R533 junction, the R36 goes south for 27 kilometres to enter the city of Lydenburg (Mashishing) and meet the R37 Road.
+From the R533 junction, the R36 goes south for 27 kilometres to enter the city of Lydenburg (Mashishing) and meet the R37 road.
 The R37 joins the R36 and they share one road into the town as De Clerq Street, then east as Voortrekker Street, up to the Viljoen Street junction, where the R36 becomes Viljoen Street southwards while the R37 remains facing east.
-The R36 goes southwards for 2 kilometres to meet the north-eastern terminius of the R540 Road (which connects to Dullstroom and Belfast).
+The R36 goes southwards for 2 kilometres to meet the north-eastern terminius of the R540 road (which connects to Dullstroom and Belfast).

-From the R540 junction in Lydenburg, the R36 goes south-south-west for 47 kilometres, crossing the Crocodile River next to the Kwena Dam, to meet the western terminus of the R539 Road at a t-junction.
-Chom se Hoogte Pass is situated here.
-The R36 becomes the road south-west from this junction and heads for 15 kilometres to reach an interchange with the N4 National Route (Maputo Corridor).
+From the R540 junction in Lydenburg, the R36 goes south-south-west for 47 kilometres, crossing the Crocodile River next to the Kwena Dam, to meet the western terminus of the R539 road at a t-junction.
+The R36 becomes the road south-west from this junction and heads for 15 kilometres to reach an interchange with the N4 national route (Maputo Corridor).

-The R36 joins the N4 National Route and they share one road south-west for 8 kilometres, with a tollgate (Machado Toll Plaza) on this stretch, up to the town of Machadodorp (eNtokozweni).
+The R36 joins the N4 national route and they share one road south-west for 8 kilometres, with a tollgate (Machado Toll Plaza) on this stretch, up to the town of Machadodorp (eNtokozweni).
 Just after crossing the Elands River in Machadodorp, the R36 leaves the N4 and becomes its own road eastwards as Molen Street, then southwards at the next junction, where it meets the north-western terminus of the R541.
 The R36 goes southwards for 49 kilometres, bypassing the Doornkop Fish and Wildlife Reserve, to enter the town of Carolina.

-In Carolina Town Centre, the R36 meets the R33 Road and the R38 Route.
+In Carolina Town Centre, the R36 meets the R33 road and the R38 route.
 The R38 stops co-signing with the R33 westwards and starts co-signing the R36 southwards.
 The R38 & R36 share one road for 4 kilometres before the R38 becomes its own road westwards while the R36 remains facing southwards.
 The R36 continues southwards for 26 kilometres to the town of Breyten.

-From Breyten, the R36 heads southwards for 20 kilometres to reach its southern terminus, at a junction with the N17 National Route about 8 kilometres north-east of the town centre of Ermelo.
+From Breyten, the R36 heads southwards for 20 kilometres to reach its southern terminus, at a junction with the N17 national route about 8 kilometres north-east of the town centre of Ermelo.